Parent Teacher Conferences

-Conferences are scheduled for the last two Fridays in January - the 19th and 26th.
+Conferences are scheduled for the last two Fridays in January - the 18th and 25th.
 They are scheduled at half-hour intervals, starting at 8:30am.
 School is closed these two Fridays, so you will need to make other arrangements for your children.
-Free babysitting, sponsored by the Gala Committee, is available on both days - see below for details.

 We look forward to meeting with you, addressing your questions and concerns and sharing our perspective.
 See below for some guidelines in an effort to make this time productive for all.